DanielWilliamClarke/Yautja/README.md

 ## Initial Plan

-- [ ] Put CMake build so we can compile
+- [x] Put CMake build so we can compile
-- [ ] Put conan in place to get dependencies
+- [x] Put Conan in place to get dependencies
 - [ ] Replace GWIN with SFML
 - [ ] Get the old team together maybe push this further than before?